charybdis-ircd/charybdis-ircd.github.io/help.md

 ## IRC channels

- * IRC discussion about charybdis is available at [#charybdis on freenode](irc://irc.freenode.net/#charybdis).
+ * Support and development discussion about charybdis is available at [#charybdis on the charybdis testnet](irc://irc.charybdis.io/#charybdis).
- * Testing/QA discussion about charybdis is available at [#charybdis on the charybdis testnet](irc://irc.charybdis.io/#charybdis).
+ * Non-official discussion about charybdis is available at [#charybdis on freenode](irc://chat.freenode.net/#charybdis).